-A minimum of 20 credit hours is required in the Department of History for the Master of Arts degree.
-For specific requirements, see the entry for the Department of History in the IU Graduate School Bulletin.
+A minimum of 20 credit hours is required in journalism.
+For specific requirements contact the School of Journalism.

-History and Philosophy of Science (Master of Arts) and Master of Library Science This program meets the growing demand for information professionals with a scientific academic specialty and prepares students for a variety of positions in library, research, and archival settings.
+Dual Master's Degree Program: Master of Library Science-Master of Arts in History and Philosophy of Science This program meets the growing demand for information professionals with a scientific academic specialty and prepares students for a variety of positions in library, research, and archival settings.
 The program consists of a total of approximately 51 credit hours for both degrees.
 Students must apply for admission to the master's programs of both the School of Library and Information Science and the Department of History and Philosophy of Science and meet the admission criteria established for each.
 The two degrees must be awarded simultaneously.

-- 1. Completion of SLIS courses from the common core (9 credit hours minimum) and the M.L.S.-specific core (9 credit hours minimum) for a total of 18 credit hours. - 2.
+- 1. Completion of SLIS courses from the common core (9 credit hours minimum) and the M.L.S.-specific core (9 credit hours minimum) for a total of 18 credit hours.
+Explanations of the common and degree-specific cores are found in the previous section on degree requirements. - 2.
 Other required SLIS courses (9 cr.): L586, L596, and L624. - 3.
-SLIS elective courses to bring the total of SLIS credit hours completed to 30.
+SLIS elective courses to bring the total of SLIS credit hours completed to 30. - 4.
+Elective courses in history and philosophy of science (6 cr.).

 A minimum of 21 credit hours is required in the Department of History and Philosophy of Science for the Master of Arts degree.
-For specific requirements, see the IU Graduate School Bulletin.
+For specific requirements, see the Indiana University Graduate School Bulletin.

-Journalism (Master of Arts) and Master of Library Science The dual M.L.S./M.A. in journalism program provides excellent preparation for professional library and information specialist positions in news media and in corporate, academic, and public libraries.
-The program consists of a total of approximately 51 credit hours for both degrees.
-Students must apply for admission to the master's programs of both the School of Library and Information Science and the School of Journalism and meet the admission criteria established for each.
+Dual Master's Degree Program: Master of Library Science-Master of Arts in Art History This program is designed to prepare students for professional library and information specialist positions in fine arts and related libraries and information centers.
+The program requires a minimum of 61 credit hours of graduate course work including a comprehensive set of required courses and overlapping electives.
+Students must apply for admission to the master's programs of both the School of Library and Information Science and the School of Fine Arts and meet the admission criteria established for each.
 The two degrees must be awarded simultaneously.

-Completion of SLIS courses from the common core (9 credit hours minimum) and the M.L.S.-specific core (9 credit hours minimum) for a total of 18 credit hours.
+1. Completion of SLIS courses from the common core (9 credit hours minimum) and the M.L.S.-specific core (9 credit hours minimum) for a total of 18 credit hours.